It is pretty cool I think to be able to make a dish in less than 15 minutes that is so nutritiously balanced and so delicious.

 I made this grape & cheese salad dish last time at a barbecue party, and it went down very well with the adults but unexpectedly well with the children too.
 A couple of kids came back to have some more (so the salad was really appreciated) but unfortunately there was none left and they were pretty disappointed.
 I felt bad so I went and made some more.

 I knew my kids love it but I didn’t expect other children to love it as much, because (you know) children normally have a sweet tooth and this is (in my opinion) a pretty ‘adult’ salad.
 Well, at least this is what I thought, but I was proven to be quite wrong.

-It also holds really well for days making it a perfect make ahead side dish!
+It also holds really well for days making it a perfect make-ahead side dish!

 It is simply scrumptious!

-Delish grapes and cheese salad
+Delish grape and cheese salad